The Citadel Scholarship Programs

 The Citadel's scholarship programs are designed to attract outstanding high school graduates to the college, reward undergraduate academic excellence, and help those worthy students who desire financial assistance to pay for their college education.
 Annually, The Citadel awards more than 3 million dollars in academic scholarships to entering freshmen and enrolled upperclassmen.
 The college offers a number of full academic scholarships covering catalog costs to incoming freshmen each year.

-The Citadel Honors Program is the college's premier program for intellectually and academically gifted students who demonstrate a love of learning and wish to participate in rich intellectual discourse over their four-year college career.
+The Citadel Honors Program is the college’s premier program for intellectually and academically gifted students who demonstrate a love of learning and wish to participate in rich intellectual discourse over their four-year college career.
 Special benefits include small classes, discussion-style instruction and competing for national-level post-graduate scholarships or fellowships.
-A $10,000 annual scholarship is awarded to all participants in The Citadel Honors Program and all applicants are considered for one of the school's full scholarships.
+Students selected for the Honors Program receive a scholarship of $7500/year if in-state and $10,000/year if out-of-state (if not a recipient of a full academic scholarship).

 Like & follow the FAO on Facebook for the latest scholarship news & information!

 Rising sophomores, juniors, and seniors must complete a separate Citadel scholarship application.
-The 2018-2019 Upperclass Cadet Scholarship Application is now CLOSED.
+The 2022-2023 Upperclass Cadet Scholarship Application will open in March 2022!
 For full evaluation of your scholarship eligibility from year-to-year, please file both your annual FAFSA and scholarship application by our priority deadlines.
 Scholarship awards are evaluated for renewal each year after spring grades post; current recipients must meet eligibility standards each year to be considered for renewal, including academic criteria and financial need (when the demonstration of financial need is required for a particular scholarship).
 Most scholarships require a student to maintain a 3.0 GPA in order for the scholarship to be renewed.

 Citadel Scholarship Program Catalog